 In Wales and Scotland, children under the ages of 11 and 12 respectively don’t count towards the rule of six at all.

 Naturally, there are some exemptions in England that allow multiple households to exceed the rule of six limit.
 One of these is baby and toddler groups, which can meet indoors with a limit of 15 people – not including the children or the group leader.

 Are there any exemptions where the rule of 6 does not apply to children?

-The rule of 6 only applies to ‘social settings’ – like meeting friends in a park.
+The rule of 6 only applies to ‘social settings’ – like meeting people in a restaurant.
 It does not impact things like work and education.
-This means that children won’t have to worry about the rule of six when they return to school on 8 March.
+From May 17, children also won’t have to wear a face covering in schools.

 ‘Wraparound childcare’ – such as breakfast clubs or after school childcare – can also now return, following the reopening of schools on March 8.
 The rule of 6 will not apply to children in these settings and it also doesn’t apply to childcare bubbles either.

 From April 12 onwards, all children’s activities can return and indoor parent and child groups will also be allowed (with a maximum of 15 attendees still).
 Again, children under five years of age will not count towards the attendee limit in these settings.